Bodies of British volunteers killed in Ukraine recovered from Russian forces

 “The world needs to be strong and stand with Ukraine, giving them the military support they need now, and help to rebuild their shattered country after the war.”

-The UK government has previously warned against travelling to the region, stating that there is “a real risk to life”, adding that British nationals in the area should leave immediately if safe to do so.
+The UK government has previously warned against travelling to the region, stating that there is “a real risk to life”, and advised British nationals in the area to leave immediately if it was safe to do so.

 Join our commenting forum